wercker-labs/wercker-blog/source/posts/2013-10-04-Getting-started-with-android-part-4.md

 ![Upload API](/images/posts/android-part4/tesflight-s4.jpg)

-Click on `get your API token` and copy the api token.
+Click on `get your API token` and copy the API token.
 Go back to wercker and edit the custom deploy target named `testflight`.
 We will add the API token as an environment variable to our deploy target.
-This way we can specify how to deploy in the wercker.yml and use that for different deploy targets (for instance staging and production).
+This way, we can specify how to deploy inside the [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/) and use that for different deploy targets (for instance staging and production).

 So click on `+ add new variable` in the `Deploy pipeline` section and create an environment variable.
-Call it `API_KEY` and we can make it protected.
+Call it `API_KEY` and make it protected.
 This way it will by default not be visible for instance in the setup environment variables step and will not be send again to the frontend.

 ![target `wercker`](/images/posts/android-part4/wercker-s3.jpg)

-On testflightapp website, let's go back to the `Upload API` page and `Get your team token`.
+On the testflightapp website, let's go back to the `Upload API` page and `Get your team token`.
 Now add another environment variable named `TEAM_TOKEN`

 `Save` it and we're ready for the next step.

 ### Updating the wercker.yml

 In the previous parts we've always added steps to the build pipeline in the wercker.yml.
 This time we want add steps to the deploy pipeline.
-So let's add at the bottom of the `wercker.yml`:
+So let's add the following snippet at the bottom of the `wercker.yml`:

 ``` yaml